3 days off work

 Cruise through remote snow trails and enjoy the freedom of riding a fat bike across the Finnmarksvidda mountain plateau within the Arctic Circle

-Travel with a team of huskies to carry your luggage and stay in the dreamy Aurora Canvas Dome - woodburner and all
+Travel with a team of huskies to carry your luggage and tuck in to fresh, locally sourced food throughout

 See the photos our community shared